lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     }
     ```

-    - Function definitions can appear in any order, and in one source file or multiple, although no function can be split between files.
+    - Function definitions can appear in any order and in one source file or multiple, although no function can be split between files.

 - ### `power` Function